 Blockchain is a revolutionary technology because it helps reduce security risks, stamp out fraud and bring transparency in a scalable way.

-Popularized by its association with cryptocurrency and NFTs, blockchain technology has since evolved to become a management solution for all types of global industries.
-Today you can find blockchain technology providing transparency for the food supply chain, securing healthcare data, innovating gaming and changing how we handle data and ownership on a large scale.
+Popularized by its association with cryptocurrency and non-fungible tokens (NFTs), blockchain technology has since evolved to become a management solution for all types of global industries.
+Blockchain technology can be found providing transparency for the food supply chain, securing healthcare data, innovating gaming and changing how we handle data and ownership on a large scale.

 How Does Blockchain Work?